anyproto/any-sync-admin/README.md

 web admin for edit

 > [!WARNING]
-> "show limit" may be work not correctly
+> "Show limit" may not be working correctly.

 ## Contribution
 Thank you for your desire to develop Anytype together!